inpencil-bot/cmangos-docker/docs/guide/getting-started.md

            --network "cmangos_default" `
            --volume "cmangos_mangosd_data:/home/mangos/data" `
     `
-    ghcr.io/byloth/cmangos/<version>/builder:latest init-db
+    ghcr.io/byloth/cmangos/{version}/builder:latest init-db
 ```

 :::

 ::: warning Placeholders
-For Windows users: don't forget to replace `<version>` with the correct expansion keyword.
+For Windows users: don't forget to replace `{version}` with the correct expansion keyword.
 :::

 Once the initialization is complete, go back to the first terminal (which should still be running) and press `Ctrl+C` to stop the database server.
 This will cause the program to print some shutdown messages, and execution will stop within a few seconds.

 ### Configure the realmlist

 The last step before starting the server is to tell the client which realms exist and where to find them.
 CMaNGOS applies a basic configuration by default that should work for a single-realm server running on the local machine.

 However, if your scenario is different — or if you find yourself in a loop where the WoW client repeatedly asks you to select a realm — you'll need to configure the `realmlist` table in the `realmd` database.